3 nabbed for killing Macedonia family

 03 Settembre 2018

 Belgrade, September 3 - The Macedonian interior ministry on Monday said three people had been arrested in connection with the recent murder of a Macedonian family living in Italy who had returned home to Macedonia for a wedding.
 There is "reasonable suspicion" that 28-year-old Blerta Pocesta, the eldest daughter, killed Amit, Nazmie and Anila Pocesta, the ministry said.
-The other two arrested were identified by their initials.
-F.G., 31, and V.K., 61, came from Gostivar and Debar, police said.
-They were said to have procured the weapon used by the young woman and enabled her to flee quickly back to Italy.
-The family, of Albanian origin and resident in Friuli, was gunned down in their sleep in Macedonia when they went back for a wedding.
-The father, mother and teen daughter were killed at Debar, a small town on the border with Albania.
-The family had for a long time been resident at Sacile near Pordenone.
-The massacre happened on August 27.
-The family has another daughter who stayed in Italy.
+The other two arrested were not named.
+They were said to be 31 and 61 respectively and to come from Gostivar and Debar.
+They were said to have played various roles in the case.

 ALTRI ARTICOLI DALLA SEZIONE